shashankkatte/HTML-Basics/README.md

-# HTML_Basics
+# HTML Basics
-This repo will help explore the basics of HTML
+This repo helps explore the basics of HTML